0xchange/0xchange-server/README.md

 # 0xchange-server
 This is the server component of the 0xchange project for ETHWaterloo 2017!
 - See the live site at https://0xchange.me/
-- by Billy Rennekamp, Gregory Hogue, Kevin Ho, & Alez Zhao
+- by Billy Rennekamp, Gregory Hogue, Kevin Ho, & Alex Zhao